WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Using Passive WiFi Sensing

-Overall, our predictions in sleep and wake-up times are expected to be less accurate.
-As illustrated in Figure \ref{fig:wifiStopResume}, ceasing phone activities before bedtime does not immediately translate to sleep onset, as users may take some time to fall asleep.
-For these reasons, it is \textit{difficult to tackle our work as a simple binary classification problem where the longest sequence of low activity periods over a day is determined as the sleeping period.}
+\transhealth{It is important to emphasize that our approach aims to infer users' sleep duration -- and not detect the nuances in sleep characteristics \cite{rahman2015dopplesleep,Nguyen16} that prior work is set to achieve.} For example, as illustrated in Figure \ref{fig:wifiStopResume}, ceasing phone activities before sleep time does not immediately translate to sleep onset, as users may take some time to fall asleep.
+For such reasons, it is \textit{difficult to tackle our work as a simple binary classification problem where the longest sequence of low activity periods over a day is determined as the sleeping period.}

-In the rest of the paper, we describe how these challenges are addressed and can support compelling utility at a population-scale.
-We demonstrate through our primary use-case, focusing on sleep monitoring for the student population and its utility for the students' health and well-being services.
-A supplementary study on a private home shows how our approach remains relevant for personal use.
+The rest of the paper describes how challenges \transhealth{related to device behaviors} are addressed and can support compelling utility at a population scale.
+We demonstrate through our primary use-case, focusing on inferring sleep among the student population and its utility for the student's health and well-being services.
+A supplementary study on a private home shows how our approach \transhealth{can be applied} for personal use.